Twins vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Minnesota Twins and St. Louis Cardinals will meet on Tuesday at Busch Stadium, at 7:45 PM ET, with Carlos Correa and Nolan Arenado -- two hot hitters -- expected to deliver at the plate.
+The Minnesota Twins and St. Louis Cardinals will play on Wednesday at Busch Stadium, at 7:45 PM ET, with Byron Buxton and Nolan Arenado among those expected to step up at the plate.

-The Cardinals are listed as +100 moneyline underdogs in this matchup with the favored Twins (-120).
-An 8-run over/under has been set in the game.
+The Cardinals are listed as +110 moneyline underdogs in this matchup with the Twins (-130).
+The over/under is 8.5 runs for this contest (with -120 odds on the over and +100 odds to go under).

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.